Apply for Marriage License

 Step 1.Complete the Marriage License Application

-Both applicants need to complete and sign the MARRIAGE LICENSE AFFIDAVIT(PDF, 204KB) form.
+Both applicants need to complete and sign the MARRIAGE LICENSE(PDF, 52KB) form.
 (Please print legibly)

 If you are from a country other than United States and do not have a social security number, please mark the appropriate box.

-Please PRINT a current address and daytime telephone number on the lower left section of the affidavit.
+Please PRINT a current address and daytime telephone number on the bottom section of the affidavit.
 This is very important for recording purposes at Pima County Superior Court.

 Step 2.Go to Oro Valley Magistrate Court to apply for license

-Both applicants must be present to obtain license.
+Both applicants must be present to obtain the license.

-Give cashier's check/money order, affidavit and any necessary papers to the clerk to process while you wait.
+Give the cashier's check/money order, affidavit, and any necessary paperwork to the clerk to process while you wait.

 Step 3.Marriage License Obtained